8 Wyoming Mountains

 8 Everlasting; For a little change, this is a bolted face route.
 Follow the bolts and the line of least resistance up the middle of the column, near the middle of the pitch the rout moves left toward a ledge.
 Standing here a climber needs to place protection for the next couple of moves, have small and medium nuts ready for this part.
 Move back onto the face and continue on to the top.
 For me the crux was the last six feet of the route, with the full weight of 150 feet of climbing rope, smear and palm your way up the last few featureless feet of the rounded column top.

 7 One Way Sunset; [my nemesis] West north west side the tower.
 This is one of those great 5.10 routse, 150 feet and totally lacking a move less then 5.9.
 Up 20 feet, traverse right 20 feet, up 120 more.
-At about half way the crack gets thin,
+At about half way the crack gets thin - shallow stemming and a figer tip crack protected by small nuts.

 4 McCarthey West Face; I will be honest, the only reason I lead this route was to get me to the top of El Matador.
 At the top of the second pitch a climber is in the position to top belay this world famous route.